Home Music Sisterhood in the Forest | An Electric Forest Story with Ashley Cizek

 Ashley: I’m sober and just flying so high.
 Because the whole world falls away, and nothing else matters.
 And that’s what broke my heart.
 Because dudes like him would say “drop the hula hoops,” and it’s like you’re dropping the one thing that like…

 At this point, the tears are both flowing from both of us.
-Much like when she hoops or when I dance, we are flowing together as the unique individuals that met 4 years prior at a event.
+Much like when she hoops or when I dance, we are flowing together as the unique individuals that met 4 years prior at a Halloween event.
 Although now she is not dressed as a cat, nor am I dressed as the most ridiculously looking post-pubescent Rainbow Brite.
 Our masks are off.
 It truly is a magical moment of understanding.

 FMF: That makes you, you.